Maspalomas: Landmarks and geography

+Climate

+Maspalomas has a hot desert climate with influences of a tropical climate, as the average temperature in all months of the year is above 18 C. Winters are very mild to warm and dry, with night temperatures rarely drop below 13 C while summers are hot and very dry.
+It is one of the regions with the highest average annual temperatures in Spain, due to its very southern location and the influence of the Atlantic Ocean.

 Transport

 Maspalomas is served by the Faro de Maspalomas bus station run by the Gran Canaria Transport Authority, which is located near the lighthouse at the end of Avenida Cristobal Colon.
 Bus services operated by Global Transport provide connections to other tourist resorts and towns in the south of the island, including Playa del Inglés and Mogán, as well as to towns along the east coast and to the island capital, Las Palmas.

 Plans have existed for several years to construct a rail link, called Tren de Gran Canaria, connecting Maspalomas to Gran Canaria Airport and Las Palmas.
 A terminus station is planned at Meloneras underneath Av.
 Cristóbal Colón, near the lighthouse.
 The scheme, estimated to cost €1,500 million, has not been confirmed due to funding problems.